 Putting 24 Top Diapers to the Test

-In 2013 we took 20 of the most popular and highly regarded diapers and put them through a gauntlet of tests and analysis to figure out what exactly is inside these things and how they compared side-by-side.
-In 2014, we took a step up and tested 24 diapers; giving an even larger group of diapers a chance to vie for our top awards.
-We used a combination of hands-on testing (day-to-day diaper use on real baby bottoms, carefully monitored and annotated), lab testing, and research to compile facts and observations that would allow us to rate each diaper fairly on 6 key performance metrics relative to their competition.
+We tested 24 diapers giving each a chance to vie for our top awards.
+We used a combination of hands-on testing (day-to-day diaper use on real baby bottoms, carefully monitored and annotated), lab testing, and research to compile facts and observations that would allow us to rate each diaper fairly on performance metrics relative to their competition.

 Wait!
 How many diapers are they going to need?

-Add it all up, and your precious bundle of joy is going to amass a mountain of roughly 6,000 dirty diapers.
+Add it all up, and your precious bundle of joy is going to amass a mountain of roughly 6,000 dirty diapers (up to 9,000 in some report estimations).
 That's a lot of diapers to put in the landfill, which is why a growing number (but still a minority) of Moms consider green-diapers or choose cloth diapers.

-If you buy a name brand diaper like Pampers Swaddlers, you'll be spending approximately $0.32/diaper on average.
-If you buy Cuties, you will spend about $0.24/diaper; a considerable savings.
-If you buy a quality green diaper like Earth's Best, you will be spending about $0.36/diaper; or for the BAMBO, it's about $0.48.
-That sounds like a big price difference, but what is the full difference in cost to keep your baby healthier and help save the environment?
+If you buy a name brand diaper like Pampers Swaddlers, you'll be spending approximately $0.33/diaper on average.
+If you buy Kirkland, you will spend about $0.16/diaper.
+If you buy a quality green diaper like Seventh Generation, you will be spending about $0.30/diaper; or for the Nature Babycare, it's about $0.37.

 Keep in mind that these prices are high; if you sign up for a subscription program like Amazon offers, you will get 20% lower prices on most of the brands.